-A 10-site campground is located at the head of the lake, surrounded by a sparse forest of alder trees that provide some shade.
+An 8-site campground is located at the head of the lake, surrounded by a sparse forest of alder trees that provide shade.

-The park, located at 2,000 feet in the Mount Hood National Forest, also provides great boating and canoeing.
+The park, located at 2,000 feet in the Mount Hood National Forest, also provides great boating and paddling.
 PGE manages this site in partnership with the U.S. Forest Service.

 Lake Harriet details

-Lake Harriet is open year-round; the campground is open from late May until early mid-September.
-There is a $5 day-use fee; for camping, reservations and a small fee are required.
-Camping reservations: Call 877-444-6777 or reserve space online using the National Recreation Reservation Service.
+Lake Harriet is open year-round for day use.
+The campground is open from late May until early mid-September.
+There is a $5 day-use fee.

 For camping reservations, call 877-444-6777 or make a reservation online.